620.11 Guidelines for Using Water-Borne Traffic Paint

 620.11.3 Daily Maintenance

-Standard.
-The tanks shall not be run dry.
-An empty tank allows air into the system causing a "tree ring effect" and, after this happens several times, the system shall be completely torn down and cleaned.
-After each daily use, gun shrouds and fan atomizing assemblies from paint guns shall be removed, and cleaned with water and a soft brush.
-The fluid tip of the guns shall be cleaned with a wet rag or brush.
+Guidance.
+The tanks should not be run dry.
+An empty tank allows air into the system causing a "tree ring effect" and, after this happens several times, the system should be completely torn down and cleaned.
+After each daily use, gun shrouds and spray tips should be removed from paint guns and cleaned with water and a soft brush.
+The fluid tip of the guns should be cleaned with a wet rag or brush.

 For overnight storage, the paint tanks shall be completely filled with paint.
 If it is necessary to prevent paint surface drying (skins) by pouring some water (1 pint) on top of the paint after the truck has been parked, the amount added shall not exceed that small amount because more water will change the paint formulation and affect drying time and durability.